nadine aurora tabing

-Public health organizations compile and present huge amounts of data to their constituents and to the government as part of mandated assessments.
-LiveStories aimed to make “data about how we live, work, and play” more accessible, especially to those who are not “data experts.”
+LiveStories aimed to make public data about “how we live, work, and play” more accessible, especially to those who are not “data experts.”

 As the company's sole designer, I owned UX design, UX research, and UI design.

 - developed sketches to meet product requirements,

 - owned user research, creating low-fidelity prototypes and getting direct feedback from customers,

 - created high-fidelity mockups and detailed technical requirements for direct handoff to 3 development teams (2 local, 1 remote), and

 - supported all engineering teams through sprint cycles, providing detail for unforeseen edge cases, and adjusting design when necessary to ensure sprint goals were met.

 I selected new branding colors and worked with our marketing team to develop a new identity for LiveStories, which included new colors, a new voice, a commitment to accessibility standards, and a design system.

 Colors were chosen for how they would stand out against other identities at public health conferences, as well as for how well they confirmed to WCAG 2.0.